-- 6. Depute Assessors and EROs: Deputes may be responsible for: - managing complaints and the way we learn from them - overseeing the implementation of actions required as a result of a complaint - investigating complaints

-However, Deputes may decide to delegate some elements of complaints handling (such as investigations and the drafting of response letters) to Assistant Assessors or the Principal Admin Officer.
-Where this happens, Deputes should retain ownership and accountability for the management and reporting of complaints.
-Where they are not responsible for preparing and signing decision letters to customers they should be satisfied that the investigation is complete and the response addresses all aspects of the complaint.
+- 7. Deputy Chief Executives: On the chief executive's behalf, deputy chief executives may be responsible for: - managing complaints and the way we learn from them - overseeing the implementation of actions required as a result of a complaint - investigating complaints; and - deputising for the chief executive on occasion. - 8.
+They may also be responsible for preparing and signing off decisions for customers, so they should be satisfied that the investigation is complete and their response addresses all aspects of the complaint.
+However, deputy chief executives may decide to delegate some elements of complaints handling (such as investigations and the drafting of response letters) to other senior staff.
+Where this happens, deputy chief executives should retain ownership and accountability for the management and reporting of complaints. - 9.
+Heads of service: Heads of service may be involved in the operational investigation and management of complaints handling.
+As senior officers they may be responsible for preparing and signing decision letters to customers, so they should be satisfied that the investigation is complete and their response addresses all aspects of the complaint. - 10.

-- 7. Assistant Assessors / Principal Admin Officer: may be involved in the operational investigation and management of complaints handling.
-As senior officers they may be responsible for preparing and signing decision letters to customers, so they should be satisfied that the investigation is complete and their response addresses all aspects of the complaint. - 8.
-All staff: A complaint may be made to any member of staff in the organisation.
-So all staff must be aware of the complaints handling procedure and how to handle and record complaints at the frontline stage.
-They should also be aware of whom to refer a complaint to, in case they are not able to personally handle the matter.
-We encourage all staff to try to resolve complaints early, as close to the point of service delivery as possible, and quickly to prevent escalation. - 9.
 Complaints investigator: The complaints investigator is responsible and accountable for the management of the investigation.
-They will be involved in the investigation and in coordinating all aspects of the response to the customer.
-This may include preparing a comprehensive written report, including details of any procedural changes in service delivery and identifying wider opportunities for learning across the organisation. - 10.
-The human resources/training officer: The HR or training officer is responsible for ensuring all new staff receive training on the CHP as part of the induction process, and that refresher training is provided for current staff on a regular basis. - 11.
-The organisation's SPSO liaison officer: Our SPSO liaison officer's role may include providing complaints information in an orderly, structured way within requested timescales, providing comments on factual accuracy on our behalf in response to SPSO reports, and confirming and verifying that recommendations have been implemented.
+They may work in a service delivery team or as part of a centralised customer service team, and will be involved in the investigation and in coordinating all aspects of the response to the customer.
+This may include preparing a comprehensive written report, including details of any procedural changes in service delivery and identifying wider opportunities for learning across Moray Council.
+They will co-ordinate the analysis of complaints data and reporting of this. - 11.
+The human resources/training officer: The HR or training officer is responsible for ensuring all new staff receive training on the CHP as part of the induction process, and that refresher training is provided for current staff on a regular basis. - 12.
+Moray Council's Complaints and SPSO liaison officer: In addition to carrying out the role of a Complaints investigator (see item 10), the SPSO liaison officer role may include providing/arranging for complaints information to be provided in an orderly, structured way within requested timescales, providing comments on factual accuracy on our behalf in response to SPSO reports, and confirming and verifying that recommendations have been implemented. - 13.
+Complaint Adminstrator: A complaint administrator is responsible for recording and updating complaint information on our complaints database.
+They are also responsible for managing all correspondence relating to a complaint and ensuring that it is retained on our Sharepoint system in line with our document retention policy.